Euramsia/PersonalWebsite/content/molbio.md

 **TENETS OF LIFE**

-Now, lets explain this a bit more in detail.
+Now, lets explain this in more detail.

 Information is stored in the DNA and read by enzymes in order to duplicate the DNA or to produce proteins with the information they get.
 This is a step-by-step process: each bit of information is a special chemical structure that is "read" and which causes the enzyme to do a certain thing.
 This is the reading process.
 At the end we either have a second string of DNA or a protein.